 Reginald Dixon's (Blackpool Tower Ballroom) vision to encourage young keyboard musicians to become actively involved in live public musical performance and enjoy making music lies at the heart of the North and Midlands School of Music.

 The Lancashire School of Music (LSM), set up by Reginald Dixon set up in Blackpool, and later in Manchester, held annual concerts and competitions for young people from across the UK.
-When Reg died in 1985, his colleague John Dickinson of Bispam, Blackpool, carried Reg's vision and work forward until his death in 1990, introducing a Department of Education-recognised graded examination scheme.
+When Reg died in 1985, his colleague John Dickinson of Bispham, Blackpool, carried Reg's vision and work forward until his death in 1990, introducing a Department of Education-recognised graded examination scheme.
 A range of music diplomas including Performance, Thesis, Composition, Music Technology and Music Management were offered.

 After John's death, the LSM lay dormant for almost two years.
 In 1992 some former LSM committee members decided to launch the North and Midlands School of Music, established with different aims and objectives, but grounded on the principles of Reg's institution.